sumeet2908/M2-EmbSys/CaseStudy/Complex embedded system/README.md

 |LR04|  IR reciever should sense signal properly coming from remote signal.
 |LR05|	Display should show temperature when Micro-controller give signal.

+ # Applications of Air Conditioning

+* Used in offices, hotels, buses, cars.,etc

+* Used in industries having tool room machines.

+* Used in textile industries to control moisture.

+* Used in printing press.

+* Used in Food industries, Chemical plants.